skkyal/Code-Editor/README.md

 This is a CodeEditor which helps the user to write and edit code (javascript, html ,css).
-It also has OTP based authentication.

-Tech Stack used are ReactJs in Frontend and NodeJs ExpressJs in BackEnd.
-Database used is MongoDB
+User Can also Share the code link.
+There are three options: Private, Public, ReadOnly It also has OTP based authentication, which is implemented with the help of nodemailer package

+Tech Stack:
+- Frontend: ReactJs
+- Backend: NodeJs, ExpressJs
+- Database: MongoDB

+The backend is hosted on Vercel and frontend is hosted on Netlify

 Website: https://code-editor-shlok.netlify.app/